wcasper/math180fall2024/_modules/research/introduction.md

 Whenever your question is interesting, performing real research is *challenging* and can be intimidating.
 There's always the potential that despite your best effort, you do not make as much progress as you want on a particular problem.  **That's okay!**
 Each of the research questions provided has the potential to go in many directions and every group should be able to make some progress in one direction or another, with a little help.
-Your evaluation in this is based on successfully completing the checkpoints above, the quality of the final report and poster presentation, the participation of each member in their research group, and in participating and engaging in meetings and the final poster conference.
-Each checkpoint will be evaluated with a grade supplied in the Seminars/Research component on Canvas.
+Your evaluation in this is based on the final research report and participation in the student poster symposium.